Discover 13 Dazzling Goldfish Breeds: Your Guide to Variety

 Celestial Eye goldfish

-The Celestial Eye goldfish, also known as the stargazer goldfish, is a unique and visually striking variety of goldfish.
-It is characterized by its upward-pointing, telescope-like eyes, which give it a celestial or stargazing appearance.
-Characteristic of celestial eye is its eyes directed almost upward vertically.
-It has no dorsal while its anal and tail fins are claw-ended.
+The celestial eye goldfish, also known as the stargazer goldfish, is a striking and distinctive variety.
+Its most notable feature is its upward-facing, telescope-like eyes, which give it a unique stargazing appearance.
+Unlike most goldfish, the celestial eye lacks a dorsal fin, and its anal and tail fins end in delicate, claw-like shapes.

 CharacteristicDescription